facundogaragorri/devops_test/Public/README.md

 Note: we can skip the keys args in the command if they are set via `terraform.tfvars` file.

 ## AWS AzS
-By default will use the all azs for creating subnets in the selected region.
+By default will use the all azs available for creating subnets in the selected region.(limited to 3)

 ## Requirements